AaronCWacker/CV/MermaidGraphs20x15=5.md

 🔥 *"Humans don’t just feel—they feel about feeling, making emotions a layered, self-referential system."* 🚀

-# 13 MoE and the Human Brain
+# 13. 🧬 MoE and Human Brain Architecture

-## 🧬 MoE vs. Brain Architecture
 ### 🏗️ **How MoE Mimics the Brain**
 - **Neuroscience analogy:**
   - The **human brain does not activate all neurons at once**. 🧠